-Additional CRD Commitments
+Additional/Modified CRD Commitments

-- 1. Assess storage and treatment options to reduce overflows caused by I&I at the Clover Point Long outfall. - 2.
-Create a mass balance model/tool to assess and monitor how the asset management plans and CRD I&I Management Plan will eliminate overflows at the Clover Long Outfall by 2045.
+- Complete a study assessing the impacts of storm event overflows from the Clover Long outfall including climate change implications, environmental impacts, social impacts, budget estimates to eliminate 5-year overflows, and impact on taxpayers. - 2.
+Assess storage and treatment options to reduce overflows caused by I&I at the Clover Point Long outfall. - 3.
+Create a mass balance model/tool to assess, document, and improve the effectiveness of the municipal asset management plans and CRD I&I Management Plan for eliminating overflows at the Clover Long Outfall by 2045.